dfsp-spirit/fsbrain/web/shiny_demo/README.md

 > **Note:** GitHub Pages will **not** work for this — it serves only static
 > files, and a Shiny app needs a running R process on the server.

+## Public instance by dfsp-spirit on posit cloud

+This will only work after a new fsbrain version is released.

+It will become available at https://connect.posit.cloud/timschaefer/content/019f40eb-f687-4aaa-6413-4f7b18f1b292.
+For now, stay tuned.